ESTIMATED READING TIME: 3 minutes

 - For NetGear routers, go to the Advanced tab > Setup > Wireless Setup.

 - For AT&T routers, access System Password > Edit System Password.

 - For ZTE routers, click Settings, then click either the 2.4 GHz or 5.0 GHz tab.

 - Change the router password.
 After this step, the router admin console will sign you out.

 - Sign in again using the new password.

-We also recommend to change your WiFi password to a stronger one to prevent unauthorized person to access your wireless network.
+We highly recommend changing your WiFi password to a stronger one as well, to prevent unauthorized access to your wireless network.